developerekene/Task_Tracker_App/README.md

 This contains all individual components of the app.

 NAVIGATION FOLDER
 This contains all the various screens for the mobile app.
-Main Container is the root container, it contains all other screens.
+TabLayout Container is the root container, it contains all other screens.
 Tablayout Container contains all the various tab screens.

 TO RUN APP
 To run the app: